thiagosalvatore/origin-takehome/README.md

 3. The server will be running at port 8080 with nginx as reverse proxy
 4. This config is very similar to what we could use in production on Amazon ECS or Fargate, for example.

+### CI/CD Pipeline
+1. There is a tests pipeline setup on CircleCI in order to run all tests every time a new commit is sent to the repo;
+2. We could also add a deploy pipeline (build docker image, send it to the image repository, update the image on AWS, and so on);

 ### How to run tests
 1. Install testing requirements `pip install -r requirements/testing.txt`
 2. Run `pytest` from the root folder of the project